 Save The River Staff

-Lee, originally from Birmingham, Alabama, came north for graduate school at Syracuse University where he earned a Law Degree and Masters of Public Administration from the Maxwell School.
-He brings to Save The River a strong knowledge of River and North Country issues, most recently serving as chief of staff to a New York State Senator whose district included the St. Lawrence River.
+Lee has been Upper St. Lawrence Riverkeeper & the Executive Director since 2012.
+Originally from Birmingham, Alabama, Lee came north for graduate school at Syracuse University where he earned a Law Degree and Masters of Public Administration from the Maxwell School.
+He brings to Save The River a strong knowledge of River and North Country issues, having previously served as chief of staff to a New York State Senator whose district includes the St. Lawrence River.
 His career has been diverse, ranging from environmental counsel to an independent power producer to Cornell Cooperation Extension where he worked in youth development.
-He and his family have lived in the North Country for over 25 years and spend as much time as possible boating on the St. Lawrence River and other area waterways.
+In 2016 Freshwater Future named Lee a Freshwater Hero as the Citizen Advocate of the year for “his persistent and passionate advocacy on complex policy issues.”

 Kate Breheny, Program Manager